CZ-NIC/knot/doc/reference.rst

 Template section
 ================

-A template is a shareable zone setting which can be used for configuration of many zones in one place.
-A special default template (with the *default* identifier) can be used for global querying configuration or as an implicit configuration if a zone doesn't have another template specified.
+A template is shareable zone settings, which can simplify configuration by reducing duplicates.
+A special default template (with the *default* identifier) can be used for global zone configuration or as an implicit configuration if a zone doesn't have another template specified.

 ::

  template:
    - id: STR
-     timer-db: STR
-     max-timer-db-size: SIZE
-     journal-db: STR
-     journal-db-mode: robust | asynchronous
-     max-journal-db-size: SIZE
-     kasp-db: STR
-     max-kasp-db-size: SIZE
      global-module: STR/STR ...
      # All zone options (excluding 'template' item)